Last Updated: May 20, 2026

 We implement the following security measures to protect your data:

 Our services are intended for individuals 18 years of age or older.
-We do not knowingly collect personal data from children under 16.
-For minors between 16-18, parental consent is required for counseling services.
+We do not knowingly collect personal data from individuals under 18.
+If you are a parent or guardian and believe a minor has provided personal data, please contact us at [email protected] and we will delete it.

 We may update this Privacy Policy from time to time.
 Significant changes will be communicated via email or website notice.
 The “Last Updated” date at the top of this policy indicates when it was last revised.